demind-inc/rewind-eeg/utils/rewind/README.md

 ### Second, analyze the video and get the screen shot of the target frame

-Run the function in `videoAnalyze.py`
+Run the function

 ```
+from videoAnalyze import analyze_video

 analyze_video('2023-12-01 23:59:59')
 ```

+Then, you will get the screen shot of the specific time